Frequently Asked Questions

 How do I replace a lost/destroyed certification card/certificate?

-Possibly.
-If you are certified in another state or were a federal peace officer and have not had a more than three (3) year break in service, you may be eligible to exempt portions of the Georgia Basic Law Enforcement Training Course.
-If you feel that you meet this requirement, click here, and complete the application.
+It is possible that you can gain an equivalency in Georgia.
+If you are certified in another state or were a federal peace officer and have not had more than three (3) years break in service, you may be eligible to take the Equivalency of Training (EOT) test.
+If you feel that you meet this requirement, you can find out more details and how to apply for this equivalency at web link https://www.gapost.org/pdf_file/eot_procedure.pdf .

-How do I receive a copy of my certification and training records?
+How do I get a copy of my POST certification and training history fact sheet?

 How many officers are currently employed in the State of Georgia?